The infinitely many genes model with horizontal gene transfer: The model

 Due to the close connection of horizontal gene transfer with selective models, a comparison to recent work is appropriate.
 In particular, the theory for the frequency spectrum in selective models with irreversible mutations is carried out in \cite{Fisher1930,Wright1938,Kimura1964,Kimura1969}.
-We rederive these results in our proof of Theorem~\ref{T1} below, but we stress that the genealogical interpretation we give is derived with a special focus on horizontal gene flow, but not to the selective case. \end{remark}
+We re-derive these results in our proof of Theorem~\ref{T1} below, but we stress that the genealogical interpretation we give is derived with a special focus on horizontal gene flow, but not to the selective case.} \end{remark}

-\begin{proof}[Proof of Lemma~\ref{l:diff}] First note that gene loss reduces $X^N$ with rate proportional to $N X^N$ and $\rho/2$.
-Second, horizontal gene transfer increases $X^N$ with rate proportional to $\gamma/(2N)$ and to the number of pairs where the horizontal gene transfer events has an effect, $N^2 X^N(1-X^N)$.
+\begin{proof}[Proof of Lemma~\ref{l:diff}] As in the proof of Lemma~\ref{rem:equi}, note that gene loss reduces $X^N$ with rate $\tfrac \rho 2 N X^N$.
+Second, horizontal gene transfer increases $X^N$ with rate $\tfrac{\gamma}{2N}N^2 X^N(1-X^N)$.
 By construction, the evolution of frequencies of gene $u$ is a Markov process with generator

 for $f\in\mathcal C^2([0,1])$.
-Using e.g.\ standard results from~\cite{Ewens2004} it is now easy to show (weak) convergence to the diffusion~\eqref{eq:SDE}. \end{proof}
+Using e.g.\ standard results from~\cite[chapt.
+4]{Ewens2004} it is now easy to show weak convergence to the diffusion~\eqref{eq:SDE}. \end{proof}